Social Media: Showcase your Personal Brand

 Make sure to be conscious of the posts and ultimate grid you are composing on Instagram and Pinterest.
 Do you have a theme, standard style of shooting photos, or method to editing your posts?
 A curated feed will show your attention to visual detail, which relates back to your work as a designer.

-Consider using apps such as Schedugram or U to plan and automate posting to Instagram.
+Consider using apps such as Schedugram or Later to plan and automate posting to Instagram.
 If you don’t use the Instagram draft feature, these tools can help to visualize your content and maintain consistency.

 Even if you are not looking for more projects to work on, keep clients and your greater audience in the know with what you’re doing.
 You may have all the business you’re looking for and want to stay small, but even so, it’s important to let your brand be represented in the digital world.
 Keep yourself in their minds!